ouspg/ainigma/README.md

 * On higher level, there is single configuration file per course.
 It should be human readable.
   * Good candidate is [TOML](https://toml.io/en/) - human readable and easy to parse with computers (unambiguously maps to hash table)
-      * Overall configurations for the whole course (includes at least UUIDv7 identifier, short description, single secret and section of custom key-value pairs )
+      * Overall configurations for the whole course (includes at least UUIDv7 identifier, short description, section of custom key-value pairs )
       * Course might have secret values, which are used to generate flags.
 These should be stored elsewhere.
 Identifier to each secret could be marked in the configuration file, and the secret is stored in other secure place.
+        * Secret should be in the flag configuration section
       * Configuration for every task
         * Directory for the task which is used as context for building the task.
 Contains build files.
         * What kind of build system task requires (Whether Nix Flake package or shell script is being used)